 Parallelism and Performance

-The time taken by g13acc is proportional to .
+The time taken by g08aac is small, and increases with .